 Background

 Numerous screening and isolation strategies have been developed to address the rising trend in carbapenemase-producing Enterobacteriaceae (CPE).
 Yet, potential mismatches between demand for CPE screening and capacity are a threat to implementation.
-This study models the demand in (i) testing and (ii) inpatient days requiring strict contact precautions, if all inpatients in specialties at higher risk were screened for CPE in a West London hospital network.
+This study estimates the demand in (i) testing and (ii) inpatient days requiring contact precautions, if all inpatients in high risk specialties were screened for CPE in a West London hospital network.

 Methods

-The setting consisted of three teaching hospitals and the period was the Financial Year (FY) 2014/15.
-Clinical specialties were ranked by prevalence of carbapenem-resistant Escherichia coli and Klebsiella spp.
-The number of inpatients by length of stay by specialty were extracted from the hospital management information system.
-The expected number of screening tests and inpatient days requiring strict contact precautions (including lag time for test results), were estimated for three iterative inclusion strategies.
+Clinical specialties in three teaching hospitals were ranked by prevalence of carbapenem-resistant Escherichia coli and Klebsiella spp. for the 2014/15 Financial Year (FY).
+The number of inpatients admitted to each specialty during this period were extracted from the hospital management information system and stratified by length of stay.
+The expected number of screening tests and inpatient days requiring contact precautions (including lag time for test results), were estimated for three iterative inclusion strategies.
 These were based on incorporating the highest ranking specialties sequentially: 1) circulation science and renal medicine only; 2) plus critical care, anaesthesia, neurology and neurosurgery, orthopaedic and reconstructive surgery; and 3) plus private patients.
 The potential fraction of the total CPE burden detectable through each strategy was estimated.

 Result

-Of the 99,105 inpatients recorded in the whole network in FY2014/15, strategies 1, 2 and 3 would have screened 4,371 (4.4%), 7,483 (7.6%) and 13,543 (13.7%).
-To put this demand into perspective, between February 2014 and January 2015 only 247 inpatients were screened for CPE.
-The total number of expected inpatient days in strict contact precautions were equivalent to 22.3%, 40.6% and 60.6% of potential isolation bed days.
-Strategies 1, 2 and 3 would have had the potential to detect 17.1%, 27.8% and 47.5% of the total expected CPE burden.
-Marked variation was identified between-hospitals.
+Of the 99,105 inpatients recorded in the three hospitals in FY2014/15, strategies 1, 2 and 3 would have screened 4,371 (4.4%), 7,483 (7.6%) and 13,543 (13.7%).
+Assuming pre-emptive isolation of those undergoing screening was implemented, the requirement for contact precautions would require 22.3%, 40.6% and 60.6% of potential isolation bed days, respectively.
+Strategies 1, 2 and 3 would have had detected 17.1%, 27.8% and 47.5% of the total expected CPE burden.
+Marked variation in these variables was identified between hospitals.

 Discussion

-Whatever the inclusion criteria for CPE screening, the incremental demand in patient management should match existing capacity.
-The method used in this analysis provides the required flexibility to tailor the screening strategies according to the local circumstances.
+CPE screening is likely to generate considerable additional demand in terms of screening tests and patient isolation, especially if pre-emptive isolation is employed.
+We demonstrate that screening patients admitted to high risk specialties could identify up a high proportion of CPE likely to be present at the time of admission.
+However, a substantial number of CPE cases will occur outside these 'high risk' specialties.
+The development of screening strategies for CPE needs to balance risk and resource.

 INTRODUCTION

 Enterobacteriaceae are ubiquitous human commensals, yet also a frequent cause of hospital-acquired infections.
-Infections caused by Escherichia coli and Klebsiella pneumoniae are associated with urinary catheters,1 ventilators,2 and intravenous cannulae.3 The rise in antimicrobial resistance among these organisms, has driven the use of alternative classes of antimicrobials, notably carbapenems.4 In consequence, carbapenem-resistant Enterobacteriaceae and, within these, carbapenemase-producing Enterobacteriaceae (CPE), have emerged and spread.5 While all carbapenem-resistant Enterobacteriaceae are of concern, CPE pose a significant public health threat due to the ease of transmission of these resistance mechanisms6 to other bacteria.
+Infections caused by Escherichia coli and Klebsiella pneumoniae are associated with urinary catheters,1 ventilators,2 and intravenous cannulae.3 The rise in antimicrobial resistance among these organisms, has driven the use of alternative classes of antimicrobials, notably carbapenems.4 In consequence, carbapenem-resistant Enterobacteriaceae and, within these, carbapenemase-producing Enterobacteriaceae (CPE), have emerged and spread.5 While all carbapenem-resistant Enterobacteriaceae are of concern, CPE pose a significant public health threat due to the potential for rapid spread and ease of transmission of these resistance mechanisms6 to other bacteria.

-The emerging threat to global health from CPE has engendered several national7-9 and international bodies10 to develop screening guidelines.11-12 The Public Health England (PHE) Toolkit was published in December 201313 and attempts to operationalise it have generated numerous questions.14 What is missing at the moment is a method to estimate the proportion of patients that are likely to fall under screening, the relative demand in tests and strict contact precautions that are likely to be generated, and the potential mismatch with available capacities.
+The emerging threat to global health from CPE has prompted several national7-9 and international bodies10 to develop screening guidelines.11-12 The Public Health England (PHE) Toolkit was published in December 201313 and attempts to implement it have generated numerous questions.14 There is limited data on the proportion of patients that are likely to be eligible for screening, the relative demand in tests and contact precautions that are likely to be generated, and the potential mismatch with available capacities.